Luhansk International Airport: History

 The history of Luhansk Airport begins in 1946, when in order to improve service in the regions, the Ukrainian SSR began work on the 285th aviation division at the site.

-Luhansk Airport opened in 1964, With its construction acelerated by the involvement of multiple organizations in the Luhansk region.
+Luhansk Airport opened in 1964, with its construction accelerated by the involvement of multiple organizations in the Luhansk region.

 In 1974 the airport established the 99th flying division including 6 AN-24 planes, and since 1989, 2 TU–154–B2 planes.
 By the 1980s there were 100 daily departures, going to almost 70 cities of the Soviet Union, transporting at least 1200 passengers.

 Following the collapse of the Soviet Union, in 2005-2006, the airport and runway were reconstructed, allowing it to take AN-124 aircraft, Airbus A320’s, and Boeing 737’s.
 By 2013, there were regular scheduled flights to Kyiv, Moscow, and even charter flights to Turkey and Greece.